Alan Musgrave: Philosophical work

-His main criterion for believing in a scientific theory is that it generates 'novel predictions.'
-He is one of the few philosophers of science, on either side of the debate, to stress the distinction between novel predictions and regular predictions.
+His main criterion for believing in a scientific theory was that it generates 'novel predictions.'
+He was one of the few philosophers of science, on either side of the debate, to stress the distinction between novel predictions and regular predictions.
 A novel prediction is one that was not used in the construction of a theory, but that nevertheless follows from it.
 If a scientific theory makes an accurate prediction about something unknown (as opposed to a known regularity), then the theory must either be true, or the accurate 'novel' prediction was miraculously guessed.
 This argument had previously been applied to all scientific predictions, by many philosophers of science (the most famous, perhaps, being Hilary Putnam, who coined the clause 'Realism is the only philosophy that doesn't make science a miracle').
 This aphorism however, has been criticised as being merely a chimera of sophism, used mostly for its seductive force rather than its substance.
-Nevertheless, Professor Musgrave is in a smaller group by stressing that the argument can only succeed if applied solely to novel predictions.
+Nevertheless, Musgrave was in a smaller group by stressing that the argument can only succeed if applied solely to novel predictions.
 This claim however, cannot be defended logically as it commits the petitio principii fallacy of assuming, without adequate justification, the conclusion it is supposed to defend.
-However, while admitting circularity within the argument (in that "miracle arguments" seek to justify scientific "inference to the best explanation" by use of an inference to the best explanation), Musgrave defends his stance as one making a conclusion about rational belief rather than truth.
-Because he makes this distinction about knowing for certain that a theory is right, and reasonably believing that a theory is right, he evades many classical objections to realism.
+However, while admitting circularity within the argument (in that "miracle arguments" seek to justify scientific "inference to the best explanation" by use of an inference to the best explanation), Musgrave defended his stance as one making a conclusion about rational belief rather than truth.
+Because he made this distinction about knowing for certain that a theory is right, and reasonably believing that a theory is right, he evaded many classical objections to realism.